xixilzh/MyApp/readme.txt

-This is my first APP.
+This is not my first APP.